Here are some tips and suggestions to keep in mind while telling stories in the EFL classroom - my students love stories (well, most of them anyway)

 11. Create the “Well I never (knew that) ”/ “You don’t say” moment.
 Even with mundane things.e.g.
-There are more chickens than people in the world (world population is around 7 billion and there are an estimated 50 billions)
+There are 7 times more chickens than people in the world (world population is around 7 billion and there are an estimated 50 billions)

 12. Create sound effects. e.g. tapping on the window/ scraping the box that contained the pet.